ajfisher/ajfisher.me/site/src/content/posts/2015-09-09-datatium-material-for-contextually-responsive-design.md

 slug: datatium-material-for-contextually-responsive-design
 title: Datatium - data as material for contextually responsive design
 small-title: true
-tags: development, data science, responsive design, design, web, mobile, context
+tags: development, data science, responsive design, design, web, mobile, context, ux
 excerpt: >
     Responsive design is still very screen size focussed where as we should be considering context much more than we do.
 This talk explains how Datatium